copyrighthero/pypi.seco/README.md

 ## SeCo Class API References ##

-`SeCo` is the only class provided in this module, its instance is responsible for serializing + compressing and de-serializing + decompressing functionality.
+After installing using `pip install SeCo`, one can simply `from seco import SeCo`. `SeCo` is the only class provided in this module, its instance is responsible for serializing + compressing and de-serializing + decompressing functionality.
 It provides `loads`, `dumps`, `load`, `dump` methods to conform Python conventions, and it also provides `__call__` magic method for quick operations.

 Signature: `SeCo(serialize = None, compress = None)`